 Example

 So here is the culprit.
-Refer to the above graph you can see a plateau is formed by the response time of “Submit Order” transaction at the exact same time (0:00:55) when user count crossed 60 users.
+Referring to the above graph you can see a plateau is formed by the response time of the “Submit Order” transaction at the exact same time (0:00:55) when the user count crossed 60 users.
 Do you want to validate?
 Refer to the below correlation and overlay graphs:

 Now, I need to drill down more to get the root cause of the issue.
 Let’s check the throughput graph first.

-Throughput looks fine, no degradation.
-A slight fall in throughput ramp-up at 55th second due to high response time, but it does not imply any network bottleneck.
-Now, my investigation will move towards server-side and will analysis server-side graphs.
+The throughput looks fine, with no degradation.
+A slight fall in throughput ramp-up at the 55th second due to high response time, but it does not imply any network bottleneck.
+Now, my investigation will move towards the server-side and will analyse server-side graphs.
 Let’s check the CPU Utilization graph:

 Heap size is increasing, but is it increasing even when we have all users in steady-state?